rgeraldporter/rgeraldporter.github.io/_posts/2017-02-22-block-scope-is-not-an-iife.md

 foo();
 {% endhighlight %}

-So if the block scope is leaky to something as basic as a function declaration, why are so many celebrating it as an alternative to the IIFE?
+The solution to this problem, is to force the Javascript runtime into "strict" mode, in the scope of where the block scope is declared.
+Like this:

+as compared with:
+{% highlight js %}
+'use strict';
+// block scope
+{
+    function foo () {
+        return true;
+    }
+}

+// throws an error
+foo();
+{% endhighlight %}

 ## Context is key

 Most discussions about block scoping are specifically referencing the use of `const` and `let` declarations within a block.
-This is the case where the block scope shines: these kinds of declarations never leak outside of the scope.
+This is the case where the block scope shines, out-of-the-box, without any stict mode: the ES6 declarations of `let`, `const`, and even `class` never leak outside of the scope.

-Let's see what happens when I rewrite `foo()` as a **constant function expression**:
+Let's see what happens when I rewrite `foo()` as a **constant function expression** (CFE... can I coin that?):

 {% highlight js %}
 {